High-occupancy vehicle lane: Design and operations

 An HOV lane on I-65 in Franklin, Tennessee.
 The split jersey barriers are designed to allow police to enforce these lanes from the left shoulder.

-HOV lanes may be either a single traffic lane within the main roadway with distinctive markings or a separate roadway with one or more traffic lanes either parallel to the general lanes or grade-separated, above or below the general lanes.
+HOV lanes may be either a single lane within the main roadway with distinctive markings or a separate roadway with one or more traffic lanes either parallel to the general lanes or grade-separated, above or below the general lanes.
 For example, Interstate 110 in California has four HOV lanes on an upper deck.

 HOV bypass lanes are intended to allow carpool traffic, buses and police to bypass areas of regular congestion in many places.
 An HOV lane may operate as a reversible lane, working in the direction of the dominant traffic flow in both the morning and the afternoon.
 All lanes of a 10 mi section of the Interstate 66 in the suburbs of Washington, D.C., are treated as an HOV during the rush hour in the primary direction of flow.

 The traffic speed differential between HOV and general-purpose lanes creates a potentially dangerous situation if the HOV lanes are not separated by a barrier.
 A Texas Transportation Institute study found that HOV lanes lacking barrier separations caused a 50% increase in injury crashes.